georgik/LampESP/README.md

 # Features

+## Air quality sensor

+Read value from A0 and send it to server.

 ## MQTT Client

-Connect to MQTT broker - send status and receive commands.
+Connects to MQTT broker - send status and receive commands.

 ## Over the air update - OTA